lmlib/lmlib/doc/user_guide/index.rst

 User Guide
 ##########

-This guide provides an overview and explains the important features.
+This user guide provides an overview and introduction the library and its main features.
-More details can be found in :ref:`API`.
+For more details see the `API Reference <api>`_ .

 .. toctree::
    :caption: Getting Started